mVentory/MVentory_TradeMe/README.md

 Note, this extension requires installation of our [Magento Mobile API extension](https://github.com/mVentory/MVentory_API), but you do not have to use the [Android app](https://play.google.com/store/apps/details?id=com.mageventory) for it.
 We are working on removing this cross dependency.

-## License

-This source file is subject to a Commercial Software License.

-* No sharing - This file cannot be shared, published or distributed outside of the licensed organisation.

-* No Derivatives - You can make changes to this file for your own use, but you cannot share or redistribute the changes.

-The full text of the license was supplied to your organisation as part of the licensing agreement with mVentory.

 ## About the extension